Qarj/WebImblaze-Framework/README.md

 Press the Windows key and type `Turn Windows` then select the menu item `Turn Windows Features on or Off`.
 Ensure `Internet Information Services` (IIS) is turned off.
 (On Windows 10 it is turned off by default).

-From Apache Lounge https://www.apachelounge.com/download/ download Win32 zip file - not 64 bit, then extract so C:\Apache24\bin folder is available.
+From Apache Lounge [Apache Lounge](https://www.apachelounge.com/download/) download Win32 zip file - not 64 bit, then extract so C:\Apache24\bin folder is available.

 Administrator Command Prompt